Bios-Marcel/ServerBrowser/README.md

 $ ./gradlew jfxGenerateKeyStore
 ```

-None of these files should __ever__ be commited to version control !
+None of these files should __ever__ be committed to version control !

 ## You need help?
 [Send me an E-Mail](mailto:marceloschr@gmail.com)